Where Pain and Healing Align: A Personal Story

 “Only when we know our own darkness well can we be present with the darkness of others.
 Compassion becomes real when we recognize our shared humanity.”

 Per Pema Chödrön’s teachings, pain is something to examine and embrace.
 It is the source of our compassion and openheartedness.
-Imagining that my pain was a vehicle for connection started to give me the courage to feel it.
+Imagining that my pain was a vehicle for connection started to give me the courage to feel it and heal it.

 As the years went on, the more I examined what emotional healing meant for me with the support of psychotherapists, coaches, doctors and healers of multiple disciplines.
 And what emerged through this journey is my conviction that healing is a paradox:

 Healing is spacious enough to hold our human desire to feel better AND our capacity to use our pain as a tool for becoming who we really are: a source and a force of love.

 What experiences have helped you define this meaning?